Frame Your Self-Image With Positive Words: Be Your Champion

 But why is this question so challenging?

-So, when the “How would you describe yourself?” question pops up, it tends to catch you off-guard because you’re not prepared for it.
+So, when the “How would you describe yourself?” question pops up, it catches you off guard because you’re unprepared for it.

 So, how do you answer this question?

-Can you come up with an honest answer to this question and still make it memorable for the person interviewing you?
+Can you give an honest answer to this question and still make it memorable for the person interviewing you?

 You want to answer this question without sounding boastful, insincere, generic, or giving off a sense of false humility.
-You also want to wow them at the same time.
-This is a really tight spot to be in and a thin thread to walk on.
-Any mistake and things could go sideways.
+You also want to wow them.
+This is a really tight spot and a thin thread to walk on.
+Any mistake, and things could go sideways.

-How you describe yourself at the start of your interview makes all the difference and sets the tone for the rest of the interview.
+How you describe yourself at the start of your interview makes all the difference and sets the tone for the rest.
 The best way is to prepare a description using keywords to describe yourself.

 This blog post shares some tried and true strategies to answer the “How would you describe yourself?” question and help you put your best foot forward.